-- Level I-quoted prices in active markets for identical assets or liabilities; - Level II-other techniques for which all inputs that have a significant effect on the recorded fair value are observable, either directly or indirectly; and - Level III-techniques using inputs that have a significant effect on the recorded fair value that are not based on observable market b) Fair value measurement
+- Level I-quoted prices in active markets for identical assets or liabilities; - Level II-other techniques for which all inputs that have a significant effect on the recorded fair value are observable, either directly or indirectly; and - Level III-techniques using inputs that have a significant effect on the recorded fair value that are not based on observable market data.

-For the three months ended March 31, 2019, there were no transfers between Level II and Level II fair value measurements and between Level III fair value measurements.
+For the three months ended March 31, 2019, there were no transfers between Level I and Level II fair value measurements and between Level II and Level III fair value measurements.